SubhrajitSain/Lunite/README.md

 👉 [Click here to read the official Lunite documentation](https://subhrajitsain.github.io/Lunite-website#docs/01-index.html)

+➕ **How to Contribute**
+Lunite needs contributors, and you are here!
+You can contribute to the langauge by:
+- reporting issues or suggestions in the Issues page of this repository, or...
+- make changes to the code and request addition to the language via Pull Requests.

 📢 **Shout Out**
 Shout out to **Crabby**, a modern programming language made in Rust by my friend Kazooki123 (Starlo)! 💜
 Also, checkout **YuriLang**, an esolang made by her.